AromaKitsune/Firefox-CSS/README.md

 * Transparent BG of Search Mode Switcher Button & URL Bar Label Box
 * Remove the green dot from a tab

-`*` Also part of "Vertical Tabs with 2-line Labels", so you can use only `VerticalTabs-2LineLabels.css` if you prefer.
+`*` Also part of "Vertical Tabs with 2-line Labels" and "Tab Group Labels with Chevron Arrows", so you can use only `VerticalTabs-2LineLabels.css` or `TabGroupLabels-ChevronArrows.css` if you prefer.

 ## Setup